remember711/flashUSDT/README.md

 # Flash Tether USDT (Custom USDT Token on BNB Chain)

-**FlashUSDT** is a custom demo version of the USDT token, created for testing, educational, and private usage purposes.
-This token mimics the behavior and appearance of the original Tether USD (USDT), but with key differences:
+**FlashTether USDT** is a BEP-20 standard token that mimics the behavior of USDT and provides fast, low-cost transactions in the BNB Chain network.
+Suitable for settlement, DeFi integrations and liquidity simulation.
+Owner-managed and pegged to USDT at a 1:1 ratio. but with key differences:

 ## 🔐 Key Features